-If in any organization where the employee is working under high pressure of work, and people do not trust each other, counseling cannot be effective.
-For effective counseling A climate of minimum trust and openness is essential.
+If in any organization where the employee is working under high pressure of work, and people do not trust each other, counselling cannot be effective.
+For effective counselling A climate of minimum trust and openness is essential.

-For effective counseling, the counselor must have a general helping attitude and empathy for the counselee.
+For effective counselling, the counsellor must have a general helping attitude and empathy for the counselee.

-3. Sense of Uninhibited Participation by the Subordinates in the Performance Review Process:
+Sense of Uninhibited Participation by the Subordinates in the Performance Review Process

-4. Dialogic Relationship in Goal Setting and Performance Review:
+Dialogic Relationship in Goal Setting and Performance Review

-This focuses not on counselee’s achievement of the performance goals he had set in consultation with his manger.
+This focuses not on the counselee’s achievement of the performance goals he had set in consultation with his manager.
 It depends on joint participation by the employee and his reporting officer and it is necessary for both in goal setting as well as in the performance review.
-The counseling does not achieve its purpose without such collaboration effort.
+The counselling does not achieve its purpose without such collaboration effort.

 It is not related only to the achievement of goals, but also to the contextual problems in achieving or not achieving the goals.
 The analysis of performance, therefore, becomes the basis of counseling.

-Avoidance of Discussion of Salary and Other Rewards:
+Avoidance of Discussion of Salary and Other Rewards

 It may not serve its purpose if it includes discussion about salary raise, rewards, etc. Ultimately, the main purpose of performance counseling is to use performance appraisal in planning and improvement of the employee, rather than an understanding of the relationship between performance and reward like salary, etc.